AlperYildirim1/geometric-grokking/readme.md

 Section 3.2 of the paper notes a theoretical $\epsilon=10^{-8}$ for the spherical normalization step to ensure numerical stability.
 In this codebase, we utilize PyTorch's native `torch.nn.functional.normalize`, which defaults to `eps=1e-12`.
 This difference is purely a default floating-point stabilizer and does not affect the geometry or training dynamics described in the text.

 ## Errata (v1)

-**Naming clarification for Spherical Norm vs Fully Bounded configurations:**

-In the current manuscript, the "Fully Bounded Spherical Topology" is described as introducing unembedding normalization as an additional architectural step beyond the "Spherical Norm" variant.
-In practice, **both configurations share the identical bounded architecture**: L2-normalized residual stream + on-the-fly normalized unembedding matrix + fixed temperature scaling (τ = 10.0).
+We identified a labeling error and a missing architectural clarification in v1 of the manuscript.
+All experimental results remain valid; the corrections concern how configurations were named and described.
+The core findings — that bounded spherical topology massively accelerates generalization over standard baselines — are unchanged.

+---

+### 1. Architectural Clarification

+In v1, "Spherical Norm" and "Fully Bounded" are described as two distinct architectures, with the implication that Spherical Norm uses an **unconstrained** unembedding layer.
+This is incorrect.

+**Both configurations share the identical architecture:**
+- L2-normalized residual stream
+- On-the-fly normalized unembedding matrix
+- Fixed temperature scaling (τ = 10.0)

 Without unembedding normalization, all spherical models exhibited Softmax Collapse and training instability, making it a necessary component of any spherical configuration.

-The **only difference** between the two reported configurations is the weight decay setting:
+The **only difference** between the two reported configurations is the weight decay setting (λ).
-- **Spherical Norm (λ = 1.0):** Bounded spherical architecture **with** weight decay
-- **Fully Bounded (λ = 0.0):** Bounded spherical architecture **without** weight decay

-This will be corrected in v2 of the paper.
-The experimental results, training logs, and all conclusions remain unchanged.
+This affects six passages in the manuscript (Abstract, Introduction §1, §3.2, §4.1, §4.3 twice) that incorrectly describe the Spherical Norm variant as having an unconstrained unembedding.
+These will be corrected in v2.